FPT Algorithms for Finding Near-Cliques in $c$-Closed Graphs: Introduction

 There are only a few other algorithmic results in the same spirit.
-Notably, several problems can be solved faster for graphs with a power-law degree distribution: Barch, Cygan, \L acki, and Sankowski~\cite{brach2016algorithmic} gave faster algorithms for transitive closure, maximum matching, determinant, PageRank and matrix inverse; and Borassi, Crescenzi, and Trevisan~\cite{borassi2017axiomatic} gave faster algorithms for diameter, radius, distance oracles, and computing the most ``central'' vertices by assuming several axioms satisfied by real-world graphs, including a power-law degree distribution.
+Notably, several problems can be solved faster for graphs with a power-law degree distribution: Barch, Cygan, \L acki, and Sankowski~\cite{brach2016algorithmic} gave faster algorithms for transitive closure, maximum matching, determinant, PageRank and matrix inverse; and Borassi, Crescenzi, and Trevisan~\cite{borassi2017axiomatic} gave faster algorithms for diameter, radius, distance oracles, and computing the most ``central'' vertices by assuming additional axioms satisfied by real-world graphs.

 Motivated by triadic closure, Gupta, Roughgarden, and Seshadhri~\cite{gupta2016decompositions} define triangle-dense graphs and proved relevant structural results.
 Informally, they proved that if a constant fraction of two-hop paths are closed into triangles, then (most of) the graph can be decomposed into clusters with diameter at most $2$.